What is food texture?

 Testing the textural qualities of pizza with the Pizza Tensile Rig1 The Back Extrusion test assesses the flow properties of honey2 Spaghetti strands tested for stretch with the Spaghetti Tensile Rig3 The crisp snap of a biscuit is quantified using the Three Point Bend Rig4

-So, what is Food Texture?
+So, what is food texture?

 Texture refers to those qualities of a food that can be felt with the fingers, tongue, palate, or teeth.
 Foods have different textures, such as crisp crackers or potato chips, crunchy celery, hard candy, tender steaks, chewy chocolate chip cookies and sticky toffee, to name but a few.